mgerhold/advent-of-code-leaderboard/README.md

 This repository provides an alternative leaderboard scoring for [Advent of Code](https://adventofcode.com/).

-By default Advent of Code scores participants by how quickly they solve the problem compared to everybody else on the same leaderboard.
+By default, Advent of Code scores participants by how quickly they solve the problem compared to everybody else on the same leaderboard.
 I dislike this since it encourages participants to use whatever language they are most comfortable in and rush the solution.